-Red Rum was the king of Aintree in the Grand National.
+Red Rum was the 3 times champion of Aintree in the Grand National.

-Desert Orchid was the king of jump racing during the 1989-91 seasons.
+Desert Orchid was the master of jump racing during the 1989-91 seasons.

 Susan Crawford's classic art work of the three giants of British horse racing showing Arkle, Red Rum and Desert Orchid all in one.